FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 }
 ```

-In our `Todo.razor` component, which takes care of all the data communication, we can react to those events now with adding eventhandlers and call the `InitSignalR` method we just created in the service.
+In our `Todo.razor` component, which takes care of all the data communication, we can react to those events now with adding eventhandlers and call the `InitSignalR` method we created in the service.
 We are calling the `StateHasChanged()` method to ensure the components get triggered to re-render.

 ```cs
 public partial class Todo : ComponentBase